antiguru/rahmen/README.md

 ```shell
     -c, --config <config file>
 ```
 Indicate the name and path of the configuration file to read.
-The default path is either `~/.config/rahmen.toml` or `/etc/rahmen.toml` [IS THAT SO?].
+This takes precedence.

 ## Configuration File (default name: rahmen.toml)